Cartrigger/angelauramc.github.io/markdown/about/MCVERS.md

 # Supported Minecraft versions

-With each new Minecraft release comes the question: *Will it play nice with AmethystLauncher?*
+With each new Minecraft release comes the question: *Will it play nice with Amethyst?*

 Thanks to the hard work from PojavLauncherTeam, both the Android and the iOS port now cover most Minecraft versions...